 6. Technical Aspects

-Your future project’s tech aspects also significantly impact the development cost.
+Your future project’s tech aspects also significantly impact the cost of software development.

 Firstly, it’s crucial to define and list the features your project needs.
 Their number and complexity are among the most critical factors.

 Secondly, consider the mobile app platform you choose.
-Of course, building an application on a single platform or opting for a hybrid approach is less costly than developing all possible native solutions from scratch.
+Of course, app development on a single platform or opting for a hybrid approach is less costly than building all possible native solutions from scratch.

 And finally, don’t underestimate third-party integrations.
 The project’s cost will vary depending on their number and implementation complexity.
 In addition, integrated apps, social networks, and other systems may require extra effort regarding your product’s security and performance.

 Things Ignored When Estimating the Cost of Software Development

 When estimating the average software development cost, there are many things to keep in mind.
 However, custom solutions are unique, so not everything affects the project price and needs close attention.